-PureKana LLC MANAGEMENT DISCUSSION & ANALYSIS For the Three and Twelve Months Ended December 31, 2019 Dated: November 20, 2020
+PureKana, LLC MANAGEMENT DISCUSSION & ANALYSIS For the Six Months Ended June 30, 2020 Dated: November 20, 2020

 This Management's Discussion and Analysis ("MD&A") of PureKana LLC ("we," "us," "our," "PureKana" or the "Company") is dated November 20, 2020 and relates to the consolidated financial position and results of operations of the Company.
-This MD&A provides a review of the financial results for the three and twelve months ended December 31, 2019, compared to the same periods in the prior year and should be read in conjunction with the audited financial statements and accompanying notes of the Company for the year ended December 31, 2019.
+This MD&A provides a review of the financial results for the six month period ended June 30, 2020, compared to the same periods in the prior year and should be read in conjunction with the unaudited interim condensed financial statements and accompanying notes of the Company for the six months ended June 30, 2020 and the audited financial statements and accompanying notes of the Company for the year ended December 31, 2019.
 All financial information reflected herein is expressed in US dollars and determined on the basis of International Financial Reporting Standards ("IFRS").